 Liz and Dan Faiella bring to life the traditional music of their roots, with crisp vocals, mesmerizing fingerstyle guitar, lyrical fiddling, and exhilarating rhythmic drive.
 Their music calls to mind the convivial grange hall contradances of their youth in New Hampshire, while conveying a wistfulness for their ancestral Ireland.

-Their debut album, At Long Last (2018), explores heartache, wonder, and joy, expressed through the traditional music they love.
+Their album, At Long Last (2018), explores heartache, wonder, and joy, expressed through the traditional music they love.

 “a chill Irish vibe and a ‘going-places’ groove”